Susan Perkins

-Susan Perkins Botsford (born April 28, 1954), a native of Middletown, Ohio, was Miss America 1978.
+Susan Perkins Botsford (born April 28, 1954), a native of Middletown, Ohio, is a pageant winner who was crowned Miss America in 1978.

 She has been a professional singer, spokesperson, and television reporter.
 Susan walked in the New York Marathon with the Achilles Club (which serves disabled and senior athletes) as a guide for an 80-year-old former Marine Colonel.
 She has participated in many volunteer activities supporting U.S. veterans, and in 2009 she toured Iraq with two other former Miss Americas.

 Perkins Botsford was selected to the panel of judges for the preliminary competition of the Miss America 2018 pageant.